anilabraham-IT/IntuneEDU/IntuneEDU/all-edu-settings-windows.md

 > Configure a WPA-2 Enterprise Wi-Fi network using the [full Wi-Fi profile management experience in Intune](https://docs.microsoft.com//intune/wi-fi-settings-import-windows-8-1).
 You can also use Intune to set up [SCEP](https://docs.microsoft.com/intune/certificates-scep-configure) and [PKI](https://docs.microsoft.com/intune/certficates-pfx-configure) integration.

 ## Printer
-Configure settings to allow printer access.
+Configure settings to allow printer access from school devices.

 |Setting|What it does|
 |---|---|